ag2816/TorontoWalks/README.md

 * Pipeline --> uses CountVectorizer to convert POI Architectural Style, Category and Name to vector with 0/1 for whether word is present or not.
   * not every POI has a style or category
   * don't want to present user with a hundred different checkboxes for possible architectural styles and categories --> prefer to let them type in their interests and try to find a match based on that
+  * Count Vectorizer -- removed digits, converted text to lowercase, and took top 5000 terms

-#### Stage 2: Get user prefs
+#### Stage 2: Get user interests

 * user fills out form
 * create a vector with same columns and dimensions as for POIs above (feed through same trained pipeline)

 #### Stage 3: Measure Similarity

-Challenge: need to measure similarity between user's stated preferences and each available POI to try to find the closest matches
+**Challenge**: need to measure similarity between user's stated preferences and each available POI to try to find the closest matches

 ##### Recommender Engines